|

 and sometimes its crap, but that's okay.
 It's okay if you don't write every day.
 It's okay if

 you enjoy your life and writing isn't the most important thing to you.
-And it's okay if
+And it's okay if writing means everything to you.

 Which brings me to another point: comparisons.
 Based on the journals, some of us are